deonneon/llm-app-aid/README.md

 ## Overview

-LLM App Aid is a local web application designed to streamline the process of compiling the full code project context that will be fed to LLMs while avoiding dilution.
-It enables users to view, select, and fetch content from files within a specified directory dynamically.
+LLM App Aid is a local web tool aimed at efficiently gathering pertinent project code for LLMs while circumventing token constraints.
+Its purpose is to streamline the process by allowing users to dynamically view, select, and retrieve content from specified directories.
+This eliminates the need for manual copying and pasting of files and provides a quick filtering mechanism, ultimately reducing dilution by including only desired files.
 The application is built with React, Next.js, and leverages Tailwind CSS for styling.

 This app includes functionality to: